unindented/webmanifest-loader/README.md

 # webmanifest loader for webpack [![Version](https://img.shields.io/npm/v/webmanifest-loader.svg)](https://www.npmjs.com/package/webmanifest-loader) [![Build Status](https://img.shields.io/travis/unindented/webmanifest-loader.svg)](https://travis-ci.org/unindented/webmanifest-loader)

-Parses your [web app manifest](https://www.w3.org/TR/appmanifest/), loading the necessary files from your `icons` and `screenshots` sections, and respecting your `publicPath` configuration.
+Parses your [web app manifest](https://www.w3.org/TR/appmanifest/), loading the necessary files from your `icons` and `screenshots` sections.

 It also treats your web app manifest as a `lodash` template, so you can interpolate variables or add any other logic you need.